mantidproject/mantid/docs/source/algorithms/LoadMask-v1.rst

     print "sorted initial detIDs : ",Det0Masked
     print "sorted RSDM    DedIDs : ",MaskedDet_R
     print "*** ************************************ **********************************************"
-    print "*** note spectra with id 4 is a monitor, not present in the masking workspaces"
+    print "*** note spectra with id 4 is a monitor, not present in the masking workspaces",

 Output: